Operational Maturity Connecticut

 The power is in the simplicity

 Take a business practice that exists in every business.
-A new potential customer calls into the main line of your business and might want to do business with your firm.
+A new potential customer calls into the main phone number of your business and might want to do business with your firm.
 The process your business follows will be different from every other business.
 Is your process better or worse than the very best?

 Some businesses do this process well, others not so well.
 Those that do it well are high OML and those who don’t are at the low range of OML.
 Simple right?